Plinky / Plinky+ Manual

 Press and hold the push encoder down while plugging Plinky into power and it will enter the "tunnel of lights" mode where you can update the firmware or change presets.
 See https://plinkysynth.com/presets for details.

-Shift Top & Shift Bottom
+Shift Top and Shift Bottom

 Shift Top Shift Bottom Edit Mode The first two shift buttons are the most important: they allow you to modify the sound.
 Why two?
 They map to two complete sets of parameters – primary (top) on SHIFT TOP and secondary (bottom) on SHIFT BOTTOM, corresponding to the parameters that are written above and below each of the pads.
 Tap or hold either, then tap an icon pads to choose a parameter to edit.